The Election and The Market

 Yeah.
 And that’s where a lot of the things we’re talking about are things that you, as an individual should do.

 It’s more complicated than you can probably do on your own.
 One thing I just want to put out there and kind of end with is this; it’s all of these things that we’re seeing are not something that should be dependent on you yourself.
-That’s why you have managers.
-That’s why you have advisors to help with that.
-That’s why we’re doing these First Friday events and being here.

 So if you have any questions, I would say one of the most important things that you can do is this; just do a review and see if you’re actually diversified, how things are correlated, and get a perspective from, Guy or from a money manager on what’s good and what’s bad.